scottyzen/woonuxt/README.md

 ### Vercel

+1. Import the repository as a Vercel project.
+Nuxt is detected automatically.
-Vercel output directory: `.vercel/output/static` 2.
-Set `GQL_HOST` and `NUXT_IMAGE_DOMAINS` in **Settings → Environment Variables**.
-3. Use build command `npm run generate`.
-The committed `vercel.json` supplies this static default.
-4. Set **Output Directory** to `.vercel/output/static`.
-Nuxt creates this static artifact when it detects a Vercel build.
-5. Deploy.
+2. Set `GQL_HOST` and `NUXT_IMAGE_DOMAINS` in **Settings → Environment Variables**.
+3. Leave the Build Command and Output Directory overrides disabled.
+Vercel runs Nuxt's native `npm run build` and uses its Build Output API artifact automatically.
+4. Deploy.

 ### Repository configuration and dashboard overrides

-The committed provider files are the defaults for a fresh project.
-You may change build or publish settings for a custom deployment, but make the repository configuration and dashboard settings agree.
-Existing projects can retain old dashboard values even after this repository changes.
+The committed Netlify configuration supplies its static defaults.
+Vercel uses automatic Nuxt detection, so leave its build and output-directory overrides disabled.

 If a deployment fails with `No Output Directory named "dist" found` on Netlify, confirm that its build command is `npm run generate` and its publish directory is `dist`.